Elfonnzo/Linux-Packet-Cap/Alert ticket.md

 ---

 ## **Conclusion**
-By utilising `tcpdump` and its associated options, I was able to analyze network traffic and successfully demonstrate how security analysts:
+By utilising `tcpdump` and its associated options, I successfully analyzed network traffic and demonstrated how security analysts:
 - Identify network interfaces.
 - Capture and inspect live traffic.
 - Save network traffic to a file.